Where do I go for a COVID-19 test at National Jewish Health?

 Are the COVID-19 antibody tests accurate?

-National Jewish Health purchased the basic test from Epitope Diagnostics and then refined and validated the tests within our own labs.
-National Jewish Health Advanced Diagnostic Laboratories is a high-complexity CLIA-approved laboratory with extensive experience conducting and developing novel antibody tests for health care and pharmaceutical companies.
+National Jewish Health purchased the basic tests from companies that specialize in making testing kits, and then validated the tests within our own labs.
+National Jewish Health Advanced Diagnostic Laboratories is a high-complexity, CLIA-approved laboratory with extensive experience conducting and developing novel antibody tests for health care and pharmaceutical companies.

 Learn more about COVID-19 and how it affects specific health conditions in these printable patient education materials.